qial/qvisuals/README.md

 # Development info

-#### Outdated PDE file descriptions.
-Will be updated.

-- *vjspout.pde* - Main sketch file, loads effects and handles keyboard input.
-- *effect.pde* - Effect interface and utility classes
-- *effects.pde* - Individual effect implementations
-- *sequencer.pde* - Sequencer handles the math to make sine-like movement easier for effects to use.
-- *shape.pde* - Beginning work on an API for defining effects
-- *shapes.pde* - Helper methods for drawing shapes used in effects.

-spout.pde, JSpout.java, and files in the code32 and code64 folders are copied from the Spout2 installation.

-#### Development goals:

-- Convert to Eclipse project with standard java structure:
 - net.qial.vj.effect - Effect interface and abstract utility classes
 - net.qial.vj.effects - Actual effect implementations
 - net.qial.vj.main - Program start classes
 - net.qial.vj.processing - Processing applet setup and interactivity
 - net.qial.vj.sequencer - Sequencer interface and abstract classes
 - net.qial.vj.sequencers - Sequencer implementations
 - net.qial.vj.shape - API for defining effects
 - net.qial.vj.shapes - Shape implementations
 - net.qial.vj.spout - Spout-based classes and the Spout2 code
 - net.qial.vj.util - utility classes and such

+spout.pde, JSpout.java, and files in the code32 and code64 folders are copied from the Spout2 installation.

+#### Development goals:

+- Convert to Eclipse project with standard java structure:

-- Create ProcessingEffect class such that Processing code can be pasted directly from a sketch into an effect.
+- Finish adding methods to ProcessingEffect class such that Processing code can be pasted directly from a sketch into an effect.
 - Set things up so this project can be imported as a JAR into Processing
 - Save/load effect parameters
 - Load new effects on the fly instead of a compiled 1-9 list.